-Freedom of Information Act & Privacy Act Requests
+Freedom of Information Act and Privacy Act

 The FOIA generally provides any person the right, enforceable in court, to obtain access to Federal agency records.